Astrazam/Steam-TL-Converter/README.md

 ### 2. Manual Installation (Developer Mode)

 #### For Chrome:

 1. Clone/Download this repo.
 2. Go to `chrome://extensions/` and enable **Developer mode**.
 3. Click **"Load unpacked"** and select the folder.

 #### For Firefox:

 1. Go to `about:debugging`.
 2. Click **"This Firefox"** > **"Load Temporary Add-on"**.
 3. Select the **`manifest-firefox.json`** file inside the folder.

 ## 🔒 Privacy

 This project is **Open Source**.
 * We do not collect, store, or share any personal data.
 * All operations are performed locally on your device.
 * See [Privacy Policy](PRIVACY.md) for details.

 ## ⚠️ Disclaimer

 * This extension is not affiliated with **Valve Corporation** or **Steam**.
 * The "Bank Commission" prices displayed are estimates; actual charges may vary depending on your bank's current policies.
+* **Affiliate Disclosure:** Price comparison links provided by **IsThereAnyDeal** may contain their own affiliate tracking parameters.
+The developer of this extension receives **no commission, revenue, or financial benefit** from these links.

 ## ❤️ Credits & Resources